cortex-js/compute-engine/src/README.md

   ```

 - If it is an expression, it may include the wildcard `_` or `_1` to represent
-  the first argument, `_2` to represent the second, etc...
-The wildcard `__`
+  the first argument, `_2` to represent the second argument, etc...
+The wildcard
-  represents the sequence of all the arguments.
+  `__` represents the sequence of all the arguments.

   ```json
   [["Multiply", "_", "_"], 4]